Eagle 1968/69 Formula A 'Mk 5' car-by-car histories

 Jim Busby (Newport Beach, CA) US 1970.
 Adv 18 Apr 1970 "brand new ... ready to race ...
 2 hrs test time only").
 DNS at Riverside April 1970 (where it appears on the entry list as 'Eagle 514 Chev') after crash in practice.
 Adv 11 Jul 1970 "needs front corner and tub repair".
 Sold to Floyd Sable (Anaheim, CA) and completely rebuilt.
 It was then sold to Larry Ohrdorf (Colorado Springs, CO) who ran it at Pikes Peak from 1974 to 1979, still numbered as 45 and using a 350 ci Chevrolet.
 It was sold to fellow Pikes Peak racer Bob Silvers (Colorado Springs, CO) some time in the late 1980s and is believed to have spent time in a museum.

 NB A previous version of this page stated that the car was crashed; Larry Ohrdorf says that was not 514 that was crashed but a second Eagle that is still being researched.
 Also it was stated that Craig Pence bought the wheels and that was all that survived; it is true he bought the wheels but Larry says they were a spare set.
+In early 2019, the car was reported to be in a private collection in the Colorado area, together with other former Pikes Peak cars.

 Other cars advertised late 1969 or early 1970.